WalletWasabi/WasabiDoc/docs/using-wasabi/Daemon.md

 ### Linux

-If the package is installed, execute in the command line in any directory:
+If the package is installed, open the command line terminal and execute in any directory:

 ```bash
 wassabee mix --wallet:MyFirstWallet --destination:MySecondWallet --keepalive